SimpleDataLabsInc/onpremdocs/faqs.md

 kubectl -n prophecy get pods
 ```

-Please copy the name of the service from the 'Name' column and run below commands to delete the service.
+Please copy the name of the service from the 'Name' column and run below command to delete the service.
 Prophecy operator will restart the service again.

 ```
 kubectl -n prophecy delete pod  <podname>